Johanvandeglind/ObjectTracking_python_OO_IPASS/README.md

 To do this the workable meterials need to be fixed in one place so the Cobot can make the adjustments to the meterials.

 ### The mission
-Make a more reliable and precise way to fixate the to be edited materials
+Make a more reliable and precise way to fixate to be edited materials

 ---